Richard Murphey, 10/16/2018

 There are many good resources online to learn about finance, but analyzing biopharma companies -- especially pre-commercial companies -- requires some knowledge that you can't find in traditional finance courses.

-In this next series of three posts, I'll introduce some biopharma-specific financial concepts.
+In this next series of posts, I'll introduce some biopharma-specific financial concepts.
 This post will look at finance skills and techniques you'll need to work in investment banking or corp dev.
 Subsequent posts will deal with more advanced concepts that you'll need to work in investing or equity research.

-This first post assumes some intermediate knowledge of finance and valuation techniques and is geared towards current or aspiring investment bankers or corporate finance professionals.
+This post assumes some intermediate knowledge of finance and valuation techniques and is geared towards current or aspiring investment bankers or corporate finance professionals.
 If you are a scientist who is not familiar with finance, you may need to do some googling to follow some of these concepts, but you can figure it out.
 Finance is much easier than biology, though it does take practice.

 Your first “toe in the water” of biotech finance will likely be forecasting the P&L for a pre-revenue drug company.
 Like most other things in banking, the math here is pretty easy, and the challenge lies in making good estimates and assumptions.
 This is the first thing that got me interested in biotech – I felt like making these models was much more intellectually interesting than doing 10 refi models for acute care companies.